mira-x/SicMu/README.md

     - adjustable playback speed
     - shake the phone to go to next song
     - rate songs and filter by rating
+    - remove file from device (on FDroid only)
 - User Interface:
     - notification with media controls
     - disable / enable lockscreen